mikhailshepelev/JavaRushTasks/README.md

 1204-1205, 1224-1225 instanceOf
 Tasks about Overriding and Overloading
 Tasks about abstract methods, classes and interfaces
-1233 - Method for finding the minimum element in an array and its index
+1233 - Method for finding a minimum element in an array and its index

 ### 13 Level
 Tasks about abstract methods, classes and interfaces